-The Forest Sky Pier is an award-winning tourist destination, having won Gold in the 2015, 2013 and 2012 Countrylink North Coast Tourism Awards.
-The Lookout also achieved a Bronze award for best tourist attraction at the 2015 NSW Tourism Awards.
+The Forest Sky Pier is an award-winning tourist destination, having won awards at both the Countrylink North Coast Tourism Awards and NSW Tourism Awards.

 Korora Lookout is located within Bruxner Park Reserve in Orara East State Forest.
 Visitors can enjoy spectacular views up the coastline from the viewing deck, or simply listen to the sounds of nature from shaded "church pew" style seating.
 Korora Lookout is accessible via a short ridge-top walking track, which has its own amazing views.
 Visitor parking is on the Scenic Drive up to Sealy Lookout, just before the Sealy Lookout gates.
 Korora Lookout is open 24 hours/day, 7 days/week, and entry is free.

 Halfway Point Picnic Area